sjdv1982/cloudless/GUIDE.md

 If your DB has a Redis backend:
     Flush Redis DB: `docker exec redis-container redis-cli flushall`

-## Setting up jobless
+## Setting up Jobless

-Like Cloudless, jobless runs without containerization.
+Like Cloudless, Jobless runs without containerization.
 Jobless configuration needs to be done in a .yaml file.
 See /cloudless/jobless/tests/local.yaml for a minimal example, where bash transformers and Docker transformers are run as jobs locally.
 Launch jobless with python3 /cloudless/jobless/jobless.py jobless-config.yaml

-### Testing jobless
+### Testing Jobless

 - Delete the database
-- Make sure that the Docker images "ubuntu", "rpbs/seamless" and "rpbs/autodock" are available as Docker or singularity images in the place where the jobs will be run.
+- Make sure that the Docker images "ubuntu", "rpbs/seamless" and "rpbs/autodock" are available as Docker or Singularity images in the place where the jobs will be run.
 - Go to /cloudless/jobless/tests
 - Launch a shell in a Seamless container with `seamless-bash`
 - Run the tests bash.py, docker_.py and autodock.py with python3.